-Ever since the COVID pandemic started, most organizations across the world have switched on to the ‘work from home’ mode for a majority of their employees.
-The pandemic may eventually go away, but work from home might stay for a significant chunk of the workforce for a good number of organizations.
+Since the start of the pandemic, organizations globally have switched to ‘work from home’ for a majority of their employees.
+The pandemic may eventually go away, but work from home might stay in a significant way for many organizations.
 In fact, work from home might become an integral part of the overall HR strategy.
-However, organizations are also concerned about the performance and productivity of work from home employees over the long run especially if it were to become the new normal.
+Organizations are also concerned about the performance and productivity of work from home employees, especially if it becomes the new normal.

 For most organizations and their supervisors, work from home is an unknown and untested concept.
-They have rarely been exposed to the whole notion of their team member working in isolation day after day and the only contact with them is through digital means.
+They have rarely been exposed to the concept of employees working in isolation everyday, interacting with team members only digitally.

 This discomfort about the current situation raised their concerns about the performance and productivity of their team members.
 However, the experience of the last several months of work from home has allayed the concerns of most organizations.

 When handled in the right way, work from home can even prove a blessing in disguise for most organizations.
 Organizations can manage the performance and productivity of work from home employees without using intrusive monitoring tools and technology.